Query Tab

 You can also execute queries by typing a semi-colon (;) at the end of the query and pressing Enter.

 When the query is running, the Run button changes to Cancel, which allows you to cancel the running query.
-When you cancel a running query, it stops the activity on the database side as well.
+When you cancel a running query, it stops the activity on the cluster side as well.

 The Cancel button doesn’t cancel index creation statements.
 The index creation continues on the server side even though it appears to have been canceled from the query editor.